 Delaware Statutory Business Combinations Provision.
 We are subject to the anti-takeover provisions of Section 203 of the Delaware General Corporation Law.
-In general, Section 203 prohibits a publicly-held Delaware corporation from engaging in a "business combination" with an "interested stockholder." for a period of three years after the date of the transaction in which the person became an interested stockholder, unless the business combination is, or the transaction in which the person became an interested stockholder was, approved in a prescribed manner or another prescribed exception applies.
-For purposes of Section 203, a "business combination" is defined broadly to include a merger, asset sale or other transaction resulting in a financial benefit to the interested stockholder, and, subject to certain exceptions, an "interested stockholder" is a person who, together with his or her affiliates and associates, owns (or within three years prior, did own) 15% or more of the corporation's voting stock.
+In general, Section 203 prohibits a publicly-held Delaware corporation from engaging in a "business combination" with an "interested stockholder" for a period of three years after the date of the transaction in which the person became an interested stockholder was, approved in a prescribed manner or another prescribed exception applies.
+For purposes of Section 203, a "business combination" is defined broadly to include a merger, asset sale or other transaction resulting in a financial benefit to the interested stockholder" is a person who, together with his or her affiliates and associates, owns (or within three years prior, did own) 15% or more of the corporation's voting stock.

 Classified Board of Directors; Removal of Directors for Cause.
 Our amended and restated certificate of incorporation and amended and restated bylaws provide that our board of directors is divided into three classes, each serving staggered three-year terms ending at the annual meeting of our stockholders.
 All directors elected to our classified board of directors will serve until the election and qualification of their respective successors or their earlier resignation or removal.
 The board of directors is authorized to create new directorships and to fill such positions so created and is permitted to specify the class to which any such new position is assigned.
 The person filling such position would serve for the term applicable to that class.
-The board of directors (or its remaining members, even if less than a quorum) is also empowered to fill vacancies on the board of directors occurring for any reason for the remainder of the term of the class of directors in which the vacancy occurred.
-Members of the board of directors may only be removed for cause and only by the affirmative vote of 80% of our outstanding voting stock.
+The board of directors (or its remaining members, even if less than a quorum) is also empowered to fill vacancies on the board of directors may only be removed for cause and only by the affirmative vote of 80% of our outstanding voting stock.
 These provisions are likely to increase the time required for stockholders to change the composition of the board of directors.
 For example, in general, at least two annual meetings will be necessary for stockholders to effect a change in a majority of the members of the board of directors.

 Advance Notice Provisions for Stockholder Proposals and Stockholder Nominations of Directors.
 Our amended and restated bylaws provide that, for nominations to the board of directors or for other business to be properly brought by a stockholder before a meeting of stockholders, the stockholder must first have given timely notice of the proposal in writing to our Secretary.
 For an annual meeting, a stockholder's notice generally must be delivered not less than 45 days nor more than 75 days prior to the anniversary of the mailing date of the proxy statement for the previous year's annual meeting.
 For a special meeting, the notice must generally be delivered by the later of 90 days prior to the special meeting or ten days following the day on which public announcement of the meeting is first made.
 Detailed requirements as to the form of the notice and information required in the notice are specified in the amended and restated bylaws.
-If it is determined that business was not properly brought before a meeting in accordance with our bylaw provisions, such business will not be conducted at the consent.
-As a result, any action to be effected by our stockholders must be effected at a duly called annual or special meeting of the stockholders.
+If it is determined that business was not properly brought before a meeting in accordance with our bylaw provisions, such business will not be conducted at the meeting.